maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 The answer tests *require* the teacher's answer (second argument to the function) to have units.
 If the teacher does not specify units then the test will fail.
 This decision is to help question authors write robust questions e.g. just specifying a number would be problematic.
 The input will accept an answer as valid if and only if the teacher's answer has units, so you should know in advance if you have units.
 If you want to compare numbers (i.e. no units), just use the numerical test!

-The units answer tests will happily acccept a `stackunits` expression.
+The units answer tests will happily accept a `stackunits` expression.
 Otherwise, the answer test splits up both arguments into this form first.

 * The numerical part is tested with one of the three numerical tests ATNumSigFigs, ATNumRelative or ATNumAbsolute.
 Units answer tests share code with these functions.
 Use the appropriate options for the chosen test.
 * The units.
 All non-numerical variable names are considered to be units.